solidjs/solid/documentation/api.md

 ### `onCleanup((final: boolean) => <code>)`

-Registers a cleanup method that performs that executes on disposal or recalculation of the current context.
+Registers a cleanup methodthat executes on disposal or recalculation of the current context.

+### `onError((err: any) => <code>)`

+Registers a error handler method that executes when child context errors.
+Only nearest context error handlers execute.
+Rethrow to trigger up the line.

 ### `afterEffects(() => <code>)`